 Did you know you can get abortion pills in the mail?

-carafem is proud to offer video visit options in select states for abortion pills by mail legally.
-If you have a mailing address in Maryland, DC, Illinois, or Georgia, you may be eligible for abortion pill medication, delivered discreetly within 2-4 business days of your video visit with a compassionate medical provider.
+carafem is proud to offer at home abortion pills with 24/7 medical support.
+If you have a mailing address in one of these states, you may be eligible for abortion pill medication, delivered discreetly within 2-4 business days of your video visit with a compassionate medical provider.
 We’ve found many clients prefer the convenience and privacy of getting the abortion pill at home and have peace of mind with 24/7 medical support from carafem

 Do you take insurance?